Marlies1989/The-Hague-Humanity-Hub/README.md

-# THHH
+# The Hague Humanity Hub
-Html / Css / Javascript for THHH
+Static templates based on Html / CSS / Javascript for The Hague Humanity Hub.